iShares Bitcoin Premium Income ETF (BITA): What It Is, How It Works, and What You Give Up

 Scenario 3 — Bitcoin crashes to $75,000.
 The option expires worthless.
 The fund keeps the $3,000 premium, but the Bitcoin exposure is now worth $22,000 less than where it started.
 The premium cushioned the drawdown slightly, but the fund still participated in nearly the full downside move.

-The asymmetry embedded in those three scenarios is the single most important thing to understand about IBPI.
+The asymmetry embedded in those three scenarios is the single most important thing to understand about BITA.
 Covered calls reduce volatility by trimming the best outcomes, not by protecting against the worst ones.
 The fund keeps full downside exposure to Bitcoin.
 It trades its best months for steadier average months.
 Over a complete Bitcoin cycle — which historically includes rallies exceeding 300% followed by drawdowns of 70% or more — this tradeoff carries major implications for total returns.

 Because the filing states the strategy is actively managed, BlackRock's portfolio managers will make discretionary decisions about strike prices, expiration dates, and how aggressively to overwrite exposure.
 A closer-to-spot overwrite typically produces higher near-term premiums but gives up more upside.
 A further-out overwrite typically produces lower premiums but preserves more rally participation.
-That discretion means IBPI's behavior will depend not just on Bitcoin's price path but on the specific choices BlackRock makes at each option roll — choices that won't be transparent to shareholders in real time.
+That discretion means BITA's behavior will depend not just on Bitcoin's price path but on the specific choices BlackRock makes at each option roll — choices that won't be transparent to shareholders in real time.
 For more on how the BTC-per-share ratio translates between strike prices and Bitcoin values, see our conversion guide.

 Why BlackRock's Version Is Structurally Different